-The David Geffen School of Medicine (DGSOM) Research Themes, including our new Theme in Health Equity and Translational Social Science, have been charged with increasing the impact of basic, translational, clinical, and community research at UCLA in high-priority and broadly defined research areas.
+The David Geffen School of Medicine (DGSOM) Research Themes has been charged with increasing the impact of basic, translational, clinical, and community research at UCLA in high-priority and broadly defined research areas.
 In addition, the Institute of Precision Health (IPH) has been aggressively building an infrastructure for collecting genetic information for a broad range of UCLA patients; IPH seeks to identify diverse research projects that either take advantage of this infrastructure or focus on the development of alternative precision health strategies for advancing knowledge and improving patient care.

 Many DGSOM researchers are already immersed in highly impactful research funded by individual grants and contracts, or by start-up funds provided to new faculty.
 However, to address many of the most important unanswered questions in biology, the most significant unmet needs in medicine, and existing inequities in health and healthcare, the diverse expertise found in multidisciplinary teams of investigators will be required.
 The assembly of outstanding, multidisciplinary teams is challenging because investigators often are required to reach outside of their comfort zones and interact effectively with researchers with very different areas of expertise, or across the basic/translational/clinical/community research spectrum.
 Importantly, large team science grants from government agencies and private foundations often require evidence that a team has already established productive interactions.